We’re experiencing a massive generational shift, one in which more people than ever are working remotely.

 A project management app, such as Teamwork or Trello, ensures that everyone knows what is expected of them throughout a particular week.
 You don’t need to waste time sending follow-up emails to make sure a worker got your last one because everything will be updated on the app.
 You can check in on workers, and it will also improve their accountability.
 It gives the worker a sense of belonging, too, increasing their motivation to want to complete a project to a high standard.

 Working Too Much

 The are many benefits of working remotely.
-A remote worker essentially gets to set their own hours, and they can choose who they want to work for.
+A remote worker essentially gets to decide when they will work, and they can choose who they want to work for.
 They have a lot of control.